 Recreational drinking can quickly transition into abuse, which will subsequently lead to dependency and then serious addiction.
 It’s a slippery slope that’s hard to navigate away from, especially if your odds are stacked against you.
 Experiencing some kind of loss, trauma or any other negative situation could make you more susceptible to alcohol addiction, as the substance will mask your pain and upset which is a feeling you might then begin to chase.

 An alcohol addiction, or ‘alcoholism’ for short, will encourage your brain to desperately require alcohol to feel normal.
-This means that if you were to stop drinking, you will start to experience detox symptoms that are not enjoyable either mentally or physically.
-These symptoms can last for several days or even weeks as the body slowly purges itself of alcohol, which can make it very difficult for one to remain sober and not give into the temptation of drinking again.
+This means that if you were to stop drinking, you would start to experience detox symptoms that are not enjoyable either mentally or physically.
+These symptoms can last for several days or even weeks as the body slowly purges itself of alcohol, which can make it very difficult for one to remain sober and not give in to the temptation of drinking again.

 What is Alcohol’s Effect on the Body & Mind?

 As alcohol is essentially nothing but a liquid depressant, when you drink your central nervous system and neurotransmitters will be inhibited.
 This will subsequently change and influence your thoughts, emotions, and the way that you behave, potentially encouraging you to engage in dangerous or even unlawful behavior.

 Ethanol, the active ingredient that causes the intoxicating effects you experience whilst drinking alcohol, can do severe damage to your liver and can even be deadly when consumed in excess.
 If you drink too much alcohol in a short period of time, you risk falling victim to something known as alcohol poisoning which could be fatal unless you are able to seek immediate medical attention.